diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 Place the config below in the following file `/etc/nftables.conf`.

+> [!Danger] Warning:
+> I would recommend you avoid using the default WireGuard port.
+In the event there is a WireGuard exploit in the future someone could run it against all public IPs on the default port.
+The WireGuard default port is `51820`

 > [!IMPORTANT]
 >
 > Change the following parameters to meet your needs:.